ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **INDUCEMENTS IN LEAGUE PLAY**

-As described in the *Blood Bowl* rulebook, during the pre- game sequence of a league fixtture, each team can spend gold pieces either from their Treasury, from Petty Cash or both, to purchase any of the Inducements available to them which are then recorded on the team's Game Record sheet.
+As described in the *Blood Bowl* rulebook, during the pre- game sequence of a league fixture, each team can spend gold pieces either from their Treasury, from Petty Cash or both, to purchase any of the Inducements available to them which are then recorded on the team's Game Record sheet.

 **INDUCEMENTS IN EXHIBITION PLAY**